vycke/crinkles.dev/src/pages/blog/ux-design-process-for-engineers.md

 ![The UX design and engineering process](/img/design-process.png 'The UX design and engineering process')

 After gathering enough quantitative and qualitative data, a UX designer starts modeling.
 He or she starts designing a solution for the found problem.
-The goal if this phase is to find a solution for the problem (e.g. ensure better decision-making by the user).
+The goal of this phase is to find a solution for the problem (e.g. ensure better decision-making by the user).
 I can imagine the first thing that will cross your mind is creating a UI design.
 But, many types of models exist that a UX designer can create to get more information out of users.

 - UI designs / design system;
 - Information architecture / functional map /screen flows;